History

 Did Charles Dickens invent Christmas?

-While Charles Dickens didn’t actually invent Christmas, he did renew and redefine its generous spirit in A Christmas Carol, says University of Melbourne expert.
+While the Victorian author didn’t actually invent Christmas, he did renew – and redefine – its generous spirit

 Think you know your Ancient History?